 Travel.State.Gov > Intercountry Adoption > Country Information > Papau New Guinea Intercountry Adoption Information

-Reconsider travel to Papua New Guinea due to crime and civil unrest.
+Reconsider travel to Papua New Guinea due to crime, civil unrest, and piracy.
 Exercise increased caution due to kidnapping, unexploded ordnance, inconsistent availability of healthcare services, and potential for natural disasters.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to: